 He then gave me a few suggestions about what to do next: first he ordered an MRI, then he suggested I do this treatment where they would burn the nerve endings off the bottom of my spine, and then wrote a third thing I couldn’t understand.
 Being who I am, I inquired as to the necessity of the MRI — what exactly was the reason for this and did I absolutely need it? — and he stammered and eventually admitted that I didn’t really need it.
 Then I inquired about the nerve-ending procedure.

 Chinese medicine practitioners believe that energy flows throughout the body, so cutting off feeling in the middle of the body (the bottom of my spine) would stop the flow of the energy from the top half of my body to the bottom.
-Also, burning the nerve-burning would never help me figure out the root cause of the pain — and whatever that root cause was, it would continue to get worse, even if I couldn’t feel it because I’d stopped the messaging from my brain to the nerve and vice versa.
+Also, burning the nerve-burning would never help me figure out the root cause of the pain — and whatever that root cause was, it would continue to get worse even if I couldn’t feel it, because I’d stopped the messaging from my brain to the nerve and vice versa.

 My eyes almost fell out of my head.
 I said, “I’m sorry what?
 Come again?”
-I then went on to explain to him my interest in finding the root cause of my issues and if I couldn’t, or until then, to treat my pain with natural methods, sans side effects.
+I then went on to explain to him my interest in finding the root cause of my issues and if I couldn’t, until then, to treat my pain with natural methods, sans side effects.
 This kind of surgery and having to have C-section births could have so many unforeseen negative consequences it made my head spin.
 AND at the end of it, I might still have pain because he wasn’t 100% sure it was even my hips or pelvis causing the pain!
 I thanked him for his time and left the office bewildered.
 I threw out all the prescriptions he gave me — the MRI, the nerve- burning treatment, the hip bolting surgery — and never went back.

 Around that time, my chiropractor recommended a woman who did something called myofascial release massage.
 It’s about the most painful massage you can imagine, but I love it because it feels like she’s really making a difference.
 I began going a few years ago every two weeks for an hour and I also began seeing an acupuncturist who focused specifically on my back pain and uses the needles to “pop” muscle tension and fascia in my back, hips, head, neck, and shoulders.

-Somehow, the combination of these two therapies has kept me out of extreme pain for the last year.
+Somehow, the combination of these two therapies has kept me out of extreme pain for the last several years.
 I went to my chiropractor recently and he was shocked at how long I had gone without seeing him.
 I feel so lucky to have figured this out.
 I have not figured out the root cause of my pain and I still have it — sometimes it’s worse if I’ve been sitting for a long time or don’t do yoga enough — but generally it’s manageable.